tobyhodges/fair-research-software/episodes/01-fair-research-software.md

 FAIR is not a binary metric - there is no such thing as "FAIR or not FAIR".

 FAIR is not a perfect metric, nor does it provide a full and exhaustive software quality checklist.

-It is tailored to the specific **values** of and describes set of **priciples** for reproducible science and can be a helpful guide if you wish to stick with these principles and find out where you are on the **FAIR spectrum** and help you on a **journey** to make your software more FAIR.
+FAIR refers to the specific **values** of and describes a set of **priciples** for open and reproducible science and can be a helpful guide if you wish to stick to these principles and find out where you are on the **FAIR spectrum** and help you on a **journey** to make your software more FAIR.

+![*FAIR as a 4D spectrum, image by the Netherlands eScience Center licensed under CC-BY 4.0*][https://esciencecenter-digital-skills.github.io/software-support-essentials/stories/_fairsoftware/definition.png]{alt='FAIR represented as as a 4-dimensional spectrum  with 4 axes - findable, accessible, interoperable and reusable, image by the Netherlands eScience Center licensed under CC-BY 4.0'}

 ::::::